 Devolved control of DBMS management and associated processes appears unsatisfactory in the context of the Commission.
 Fundamental characteristics of Commission data handling capabilities will be flexibility and ready capacity to adapt to change in terms of the types of data handled, analysis needs and innovations in the IT environment.
 These characteristics suggest a close association between developers and analysts, implying that this function would best be undertaken in-house.
+This observation is coherent with the provisional Science Secretariat structure agreed by WGII.

-4.3.4 Data entry and processing
+4.4.3 Data entry and processing

-As with DBMS maintenance and support it will be important for the Commission to retain control over data processing.
-In addition to concerns regarding data security and confidentiality, maintaining inhouse data processing capabilities will ensure the quality and consistency of data.
+As with DBMS maintenance and support (above) it will be important for the Commission to retain control over data processing.
+In addition to concerns regarding data security and data confidentiality, maintaining in-house data processing capabilities will ensure the quality and consistency of data.

-4.3.5 Solutions to new and stand-alone projects
+4.4.4 Solutions to new and stand-alone projects

-As with DBMS development there may be some disparity between short- and long-term needs.
-New data handling requirements may demand significant technical and human resource needs that might best be served through short-term consulting support.
+As with DBMS development there may be some disparity between short- and long-term needs when new and stand-alone projects are considered.
+New data handling requirements may demand significant technical and human resources that might best be served through short-term consulting support.
 It is too early at this stage (institutional structures remain uncertain, DBMS capabilities are yet to be established) to determine which programmes will require or would benefit most from consulting support.
-However, WGII has identified specific programmes that will likely come into force in the future, e.g. a regional observer programme, research surveys, biological and ecological research, stock assessment and MCS programmes.
+However, WGII has identified a number of specific programmes that will likely come into force in the future, including: a regional observer programme, research surveys, biological and ecological research, stock assessment and MCS programmes.
 Discernable advantages lie in short-term consulting support, particularly where stand-alone projects are concerned, although data confidentiality and security issues will need to be considered.